danielehc/katacoda-scenarios/secure_consul_acl/step6.md

 `consul acl token create \
   -description "read-only token" \
   -policy-name read-only | tee read-only.token`{{execute T1}}

+### Change the token

+The previous requests were successful because you still had the bootstrap token exported in `CONSUL_HTTP_TOKEN`.

+`unset CONSUL_HTTP_TOKEN`{{execute T1}}

+After unsetting it, try query Consul:

+`consul members`{{execute T1}}

+The fact the command now returns an empty output, indicates that ACLs are properly in place and that an anonymous client will not be able to retrieve data from Consul even if able to reach the agent.

 Finally set the token for the command using the `CONSUL_HTTP_TOKEN` environment variable.